absalom-muc/MHI-AC-Ctrl/SPI.md

 The usual MISO frame has the signature 0xa9, 0x00, 0x07.
 (During start of the Intesis remote control once the signature 0x53, 0x80, 0x00 with DB13=0x0f and all other data bytes equal 0x00 is used.
 The meaning is unclear)

 ## Data
-The following clauses describe the MOSI/MISO decoding for power, mode, fan, vanes, temperature setpoint and room/outdoor temperature
+The following clauses describe the MOSI/MISO decoding for power, mode, fan, vanes, temperature setpoint and room/outdoor temperature.
 ### Power
 Power status is coded in MOSI DB0[0].